yuxinjin-whu/D-DFFNet/README.md

 ### Training
 * Download related datasets and put them to /D-DFFNet/data/.
-* Download depth pre-trained model and put it to /D-DFFNet/depth_pretrained/.
+* Download the depth pre-trained model and put it to /D-DFFNet/depth_pretrained/.
 * Training in stage 1:
 `python train_single.py` The checkpoint is saved to /D-DFFNet/checkpoint/ as DFFNet.pth.
 * Training in stage 2: